 4. Canal Boat Ride

 These 1 hour trips cruise through the canals of Amsterdam and what kids don’t like a boat cruise?
 They have auto guides that describe what you are seeing and the kids learned lots about the history of the city.
-Grey Line, 40E for family + 8E extra child.
+This should be on any Amsterdam itinerary!